-YouthZone is a weekend social support service for high school-aged young people with additional support needs.
+YouthZone is a weekend social support service for young people with additional support needs.

-YouthZone aims to provide a service for young people to engage in community activities to develop self-help skills, social skills, and at the same time building a strong social and peer group.
+YouthZone aims to provide a service for young people between 5 - 18 to engage in community activities to develop self-help skills, social skills, and at the same time build a strong social and peer group.
 Time at YouthZone also provides respite for parents and guardians.

 What Do We Offer?

 Arts and crafts, cooking, sensory sessions, group games, trips in the community (such as parks, shops, going to the zoo), gardening, exercise, fitness trails, library visits, puzzles, board games, and much more.
 These activities are provided to encourage young people to develop independence and social skills.